eltorocorp/drygopher/docs/README.md

 expressions for the -e flag.
 Generally, this shouldn't be an issue since commas are not typically valid in package names.

+Use the 'coveragepct' file, which contains the coverage percentage calculated by drygopher, as a parameter in some other command.
+This example shows a trivial 'echo' command that returns 'Coverage: 100%'.

+  $ drygopher -d; echo Coverage: $(cat coveragepct)%

 Flags:
   -d, --defaultexclusions    Exclude vendor and _test packages from coverage